arifhamed/arifhamed.github.io/_posts/blogs/internship-poly/2022-05-04-Forty-Three.md

 <input id="password-input" type="password" class="text-secret" onkeyup="unlock()">

-<span class="disable-selection" id="truth" style="display:block;"><sup id="1">[1]</sup> HG has been united, and everyone is coming to ONE HOUSE!!
+<span class="disable-selection" id="truth" style="display:none;"><sup id="1">[1]</sup> HG has been united, and everyone is coming to ONE HOUSE!!
 Also, isn't as far from home as 2 weeks ago.
 Love it, absolutely love it.
 Besides that, I really love to see my cell group at once again, even though i literally saw them 2 days ago for DOC lol. <br><br>Speaking about people, I think I could take this day if there are certain attributes that correlates with my ASD found in any of the relationships I have with these people.
 Perhaps I would be able to identify further stims that I have when with people.
 One stim that I notice that I have is stretching my thumb base, and moving my nose cartilage!
 Someday I should get a kaleidoscope, that would be a great birthday present actually.</span>